drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 ## Assessment summary

-A pool consisting of mirror or RAID-Z vdevs is most suitable for media storage on a home server.
+Mirror or RAID-Z vdevs are most suitable for media storage on a home server.
+2-way mirrors and raidz2 are good matches in particular.

-Compared to a pool of RAID-Z vdevs, a pool of mirror vdevs provides:
+Compared to a pool of raidz2 vdevs, a pool of 2-way mirror vdevs provides:

-1. More flexibility for modifying the vdev and the pool
+- More flexibility for modifying vdevs and the pool
-2. Storage capacity to be increased in smaller increments, benefiting from storage costs lowering over time
+- Storage capacity can be increased in smaller increments, benefiting from storage costs lowering over time
-3. Better read performance and comparable write performance, at the level of the pool
+- Better read performance and comparable write performance across the pool
-4. Worse, but still comparable, fault tolerance
+- Worse fault tolerance
-5. Faster and less hazardous failure recovery
+- Faster and less hazardous failure recovery
-6. Worse storage efficiency
+- Worse storage efficiency

 ## Decision